buyekeobare/sorting_algorithms/README.md

 Sorting is the process of putting things in order.
 It involves rearranging numbers, words, or any other type of data to make it easier to find whatever you want.

-Sorting is the process of arranging things in a specific order, mostly following a certain criterion such as numerical order, or alphabetical order.

 The primary goal of sorting is to make data easier to search, analyze, and manipulate.
 By organizing elements in a specific order, we can efficiently perform tasks like searching for specific values, finding the minimum or maximum element, identifying duplicates, and more.